Chloroquine

 Malaria

-• Chloroquine is recommended for the treatment of uncomplicated malaria caused by chloroquine-sensitive P. falciparum or P. vivax; and P. malariae, P. knowlesi, P. ovale from all regions.
+• Chloroquine is recommended for treating uncomplicated malaria caused by chloroquine-sensitive P. falciparum or P. vivax and P. malariae, P. knowlesi, and P. ovale from all regions.
 For the treatment of P. ovale and.
 P. vivax is used in combination with primaquine phosphate or tafenoquine.
-Primaquine and tafenoquine are needed to eradicate hypnozoites in the liver in order to prevent relapses[1][9].
+Primaquine and tafenoquine are needed to eradicate hypnozoites in the liver to prevent relapses.[9]

 • It is also one of the agents that can be used for malaria prophylaxis in select regions (Central America west of Panama Canal, Haiti, and the Dominican Republic).
-It must be started 1-2 weeks prior to travel, during travel (weekly) and for 4 weeks after leaving an endemic area.
+It must be started 1-2 weeks before travel, during travel (weekly) and for 4 weeks after leaving an endemic area.

 Q-fever, Whipple’s disease